mihavo/beacon/README.md

 To achieve scalability and modularity, Beacon is built using a microservices architecture.
 Visit the [Architecture Docs](https://github.com/mihavo/beacon/wiki/Architecture) for more details.

+Also check out the [Benchmarks Docs](https://github.com/mihavo/beacon/wiki/Performance-Benchmarks) to see how the platform behaves under scale.

 ## Mobile Client

 Check the [Mobile Client Docs](https://github.com/mihavo/beacon/wiki/Mobile-Client) for instructions on how to set up and run the mobile client.